Major muscles involved: Anterior and medial deltoids, triceps brachii

 At the end of the set, signal the spotter for assistance in racking the bar.

-Keep a grip on the bar until it is racked.
+Keep your grip on the bar until it’s racked.

 Upward movement phase (spotter):

-Slightly extend the knees, hips, and torso and keep the back neutral when following the bar.
+Slightly extend the knees, hips, and torso, and keep the back neutral while following the bar.

 At the athlete’s signal after the set is completed, grasp the bar with an alternated grip inside the athlete’s hands.